singh-arulraj/Behavioral-Cloning/writeup_report.md

 Then I augmented data by flipping image and using left and right camera.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track. to improve the driving behavior in these cases, I added data set for recovery.
+I have used dataset provided by udacity for track1.
+There were a few spots where the vehicle fell off the track, to improve the driving behavior in these cases, I added data set for recovery.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

 The final model architecture (model.py lines 88-108) consisted of a convolution neural network with the following layers and layer sizes
-Normalization
+* Normalization
-Crop image
+* Crop image
+* Convolution Layer Number of Convolution Filter(24)
+* Canvolution Layer Number of Convolution Filter(36)
+* Dropout (30%)
-Convolution Layer 1
+* Convolution Layer Number of Convolution Filter(48)
-Drop out
+* Maxpooling
-Canvolution Layer 2
+* Canvolution Layer Number of Convolution Filter(64)
+* Maxpooling
+* Dropout (30%)
-Flatten
+* Flatten
-Dense
+* Dense Size(100)
-Dense
+* Dense Size(50)
-Dense
+* Dense Size(10)
-Dense
+* Dense Size(1)

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+I have used the data set provided by the Udacity to train my model.
+However there was issues while rrecovery.
+Have added few recordings for recovery.

 ![alt text][image2]